PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-19 15:22:54
+Last updated: 2024-04-19 15:23:27
-Random Quote: Speak into the mic, bitch. - Jesse Pinkman
+Random Quote: I guess we all have things we try to hide.
+But they can't stay hidden forever. - Hannah Baker